histropedia/welsh-biography/README.md

 Developed by Histropedia for The National Library of Wales, with grant funding from the My-D Foundation.
 Timeline data like dates, names and filter options are all sourced directly from Wikidata.
 Images are from Wikimedia Commons, with articles from Wikipedia and the Dictionary of Welsh Biography.

+See the live running version at http://welsh-biography.histropedia.com

 # Local setup instructions
 1. Install dependencies using `npm install` from the root folder
 2. Copy `server/sample.env` to `server/.env` (adjust if needed for local environment)
-3. Start app and watch for changes using `npm start` If preferred, you can start the app with separate client and server consoles:
+3. Start app and watch for changes using `npm start`

+   If preferred, you can start the app with separate client and server consoles:
    - `cd client && npm run dev`
    - `cd server && npm start`

-Note: All files in the `client` folder are either either bundled or copied over to the relevant locations in the `server` folder during the build process.
+Note: All files in the `client` folder are either bundled or copied over to the relevant locations in the `server` folder during the build process.

 # Server setup and Deployment